pineconedata/pineconedata.github.io/_posts/2023-11-07-automated-feed-generator.md

     - However, there could be ways around this limitation, depending on the site structure and iframe details.
 A first step might be to fork this repo and modify the `posts_list = driver.find_elements(By.CSS_SELECTOR, posts_list_selector)` logic to something like `posts_list = driver.find_element(By.CSS_SELECTOR, iframe_selector).find_elements(By.CSS_SELECTOR, posts_list_selector)`.
 Note that this example logic is untested and might not work in all scenarios.
 - **Shadow DOMs**: This script does not out-of-the-box support selectors that are within [shadow DOMs](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM).
     - Similar to iframes, there could be ways around this limitation.
 One possible solution might involve selecting the shadow DOM element and then selecting the posts_list (in JavaScript, this would look something like `document.querySelector(shadow_dom_selector).shadowRoot.querySelectorAll(posts_list_selector)`).
-- **Blocking**: This script is meant to be run at a low-volume (once per day) from a personal machine that has access to the website that you are scraping.
+- **Blocking**: This script is meant to be run at a low volume (once per day) from a personal machine that has access to the website that you are scraping.
 This is not intended to be used for any malicious purposes, and, as such, no steps have been taken to ensure that the website owner does not block or tarpit your traffic.
     - Your traffic typically will not get blocked from running this script once per day.
 However, website owners have different policies and some might be more aggressive about blocking traffic (such as blocking all Linux+Firefox traffic).
 If you are concerned about getting blocked, then there is plenty of additional logic that could be added to this script to mitigate those risks.

 # Wrap up